skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 SMB         ws01.rayke.local 445    WS01             [+] rayke.local\skyler.knecht (Pwn3d!)
 ```

-Thankfully, most tools will automated ST-requesting process given a TGT and the location of the KDC.
+Thankfully, most tools will automate the ST-requesting process given a TGT and the location of the KDC.
 We can provide CME with the command line argument, `--kdcHost` to achieve this.

 ```
 skyler@debian:~$ crackmapexec smb ws01.rayke.local -k --kdcHost 192.168.1.200